MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 #### Task 4 - Create a new live event policy and restrict recording capabilities

 Contoso Ltd. wants to broadcast video and meeting content to large online audiences.
 As a Teams admin, you need to evaluate live events functionalities, including creating live events and configuring live event policies.
-According to Contoso Ltd. business requirements, you will need to restrict the recording options for participants of meetings and only allow recording options to management users.
-Only the organizer of a live event should be able to record his own meetings.
+According to Contoso Ltd. business requirements, you will need to restrict the recording options for participants of meetings and only allow recording options to manage users.
+Only the organizer of a live event should be able to record his meetings.

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as **Joni Sherman**  (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-2. In left navigation of the Teams admin center, select **Meetings** > **Live events policies**.
+2. In the left navigation of the Teams admin center, select **Meetings** > **Live events policies**.

 3. Select **+ Add** from the top menu.